Frequently Asked Questions

 How many courses can I take?

 During each term you may register for one or two courses - or up to three courses if two of them are 'short' (up to 36 total classroom hours).
-It is possible to take a ‘level’ course in one language and a specialized course in another language in the same term.
-Normally it is not possible to take a ‘level’ course in two different languages in the same term.
+It is possible to take a ‘general language’ course in one language and a specialized course in another language in the same term.
+Normally it is not possible to take a ‘general language’ course in two different languages in the same term.

 Do I have to pay for courses?